* Upbeat ADP jobs data support view on Fed tapering

 while the two-year notes slipped 1/32 in price to

-proxy on investors' view on U.S. growth hit its widest level
+is a proxy on investors' view on U.S. growth, grew to 2.55

-Another month of solid job gains would support ideas that
+Another month of solid job gain would support the view the

-the Fed will soon trim its third round of quantitative easing,
+Fed will trim its third round of quantitative easing program,

 known as QE3, which began a year ago and has involved $85

-On Wednesday, the U.S. central bank bought $3.18 billion in
+On Wednesday, the U.S. central bank planned to buy $2.75